 5 Easy Puppy Training Games

-Interactive games are great for puppies — they’re mentally stimulating, they’re a fun way to strengthen the bond with your new dog, and they’re a great way to work on some basic training skills.
+Interactive games are great for puppies — they’re mentally stimulating, they’re a fun way to strengthen the bond with your new dog, and they’re a great way to work on some basic training skills such as impulse control.
 From the “come here” game to playing a game of tug of war, here’s 5 easy puppy training games.

 Tip: As with all things puppy remember that your dog’s attention span is limited.
 Keep these games short and sweet, and remember to stop before they get bored and/or frustrated.